roots/sage/README.md

 * `npm run lint` — Run eslint against your assets and build scripts
 * `composer test` — Check your PHP for code smells with `phpmd` and PSR-2 compliance with `phpcs`

-### Using BrowserSync
+### Using Browsersync

-To use BrowserSync during `npm start` you need to update `devUrl` at the bottom of `assets/config.json` to reflect your local development hostname.
+To use Browsersync during `npm start` you need to update `devUrl` at the bottom of `assets/config.json` to reflect your local development hostname.

 If your local development URL is `https://project-name.dev`, update the file to read:
 ```json